 An introduction to the collaborative art of theatre, concentrating on the evolution of theatre from dramatic ritual to dramatic literature.
 Through attendance at live theatrical performances and the reading of plays, students will explore script analysis techniques directed towards production rather than strictly for their literary value.
-Four credits.

 Practical experience in departmental productions.
 Students participate as actors and/or as member of production crews during the semester.
 A minimum of 60 hours is required of each student in order to earn credit.
 1 credit per semester.
 A total of 4 credits are required for graduation.

 A hands-on overview of theatre technologies including basic scenery construction techniques, scene shop safety, and introductory lighting and sound instrumentation and implementation.
 Study will insure competency in working in the scene shop, electrics, and sound.
 Students will be required to complete a production crew assignment in one of these three areas.
-Four credits.

 An exploration of how the theatrical art defines the human experience through the study of the origins, structures, and ideas of Western theatre.
 Included will be the reading of selected play scripts and attendance at a variety of live theatrical productions.
 Four credits.
 Fulfills General Education requirements.

 An introduction to Stanislavski-based actor training including studies and exercises designed to develop the student’s abilities to create a character.
 Students will explore basic improvisation, stage movement, monologue, scene work, and script analysis as tools for characterization.

 THE 2000 Voice, Diction, and Dialect (4)

 The study of vocal production, the characteristics of good speech, the identification, evaluation, and correction of improper speech techniques and vocal health using exercises distilled from the methods of Linklater.
 The International Phonetic Alphabet (IPA) will be studied to explore articulation and basic dialect work.